What is FODZYME® and how does it work?Updated 2 days ago

 - Lactose (dairy products) using lactase

-No. FODZYME® does not change the nutritional composition of your food.
+No, FODZYME® does not meaningfully change the nutritional composition of your food.

 FODZYME® is virtually tasteless and does not alter the texture of food when added.
-Users report no noticeable change in flavor or consistency after sprinkling FODZYME® on their meals
+Customers report no noticeable change in flavor or consistency after sprinkling FODZYME® on their meals.

 This approach gives you both clarity (you understand your baseline) and flexibility (you can make exceptions when you want to).